fpsvogel/exvangelical/README.md

   - Along the way, Boyd also sketches an alternative theodicy in which evil does not come from God.
 It's a great antidote for those classic Christian conversation-enders, "God has a plan" and "God is in control".
 Oh thanks, it's so reassuring to know that *God* is the one behind the evil I'm suffering.
   - [Tolkien's creation account in the Silmarillion](https://archive.org/details/TheSilmarillionIllustratedJ.R.R.TolkienTedNasmith/page/n25/mode/2up?view=theater) beautifully tells a very similar theodicy.

-## Gender and sexuality
+## Women and gender roles

-The Bible is widely believed to place women in a subordinate role and condemn gay people.
-But does it really?
+Some people use the Bible to justify placing women in subordinate roles.
+But just as with young-earth creationism, this is only one possible interpretation.
+Where did it come from?

 - 📕[Beth Allison Barr – *The Making of Biblical Womanhood: How the Subjugation of Women Became Gospel Truth*](https://www.goodreads.com/book/show/54233271).
 "Biblical womanhood" is in reality not biblical, but a modern twist on the age-old ways of the world.

+## LGBT people

+The Bible is widely believed to condemn gay marriage.
+But does it really?

 - 🎞️[For They Know Not What They Do](https://www.fortheyknow.org)
 - 🎞️[Justin Lee - "Through My Eyes"](https://youtu.be/EVswuw3bJns)
 - 📕[Andrew Marin – *Us versus Us: The Untold Story of Religion and the LGBT Community*](https://www.goodreads.com/book/show/28084898).
 Did you know 86% of LGBT people were raised in church?
 And of the 54% that left, 76% are open to returning.
 (Compare that to the only 9% of ex-church-goers in the general U.S. population who are open to returning.)